Connect with us

 test your progesterone level on day 21, as the results might show a very low level of the hormone.
 But, if you test it on the 28th day, your progesterone level may be normal.

-Hence, if you want to know when you ovulate and the length of your luteal phase, tell your doctor about the right time to test your progesterone levels.
+Hence, if you want to know when you ovulate and the length of your luteal phase, tell your doctor when the right time to test your progesterone levels is.

 ⭐ How Can You Increase the Luteal Phase?